uxland/cerberus/cerberus-ui/README.md

 - Run application with `pnpm dev`

 ## Build
-Build the application with `pnpm build`
+- Build the application with `pnpm build`.
+A `dist` folder is created in root of cerberus-ui
+- Preview the build with `pnpm preview` and a local server is created serving builded app.